Ruth Ungar

-Ungar resides in the Hudson Valley of NY State with her husband Michael J. Merenda, Jr and their two children, Willy and Opal Merenda.
+Ungar resides in the Hudson Valley of New York State with her husband Michael J. Merenda, Jr and their two children, Willy and Opal Merenda.
 The couple produce a bi-annual music festival at the Ashokan Center called The Hoot which they launched in 2013.

 Bands

 Ungar and Merenda perform as the duo Mike + Ruthy and as founding members of the folk-rock band The Mammals.
 They also both appear with the Jay Ungar and Molly Mason Family Band.

 From 2005 to 2009 Ungar also recorded and performed in the trio Sometymes Why (2005–2009) with Kristin Andreassen of Uncle Earl and Aoife O'Donovan of Crooked Still.